 Not at supersonic speed, of course.
 You won’t be getting motion sickness while you dine.
 But you will enjoy an ever-changing view of the Living with the Land attraction as you enjoy your dinner.
 And in between the changing tableaus, expect a few fun visitors!

-As for eats, there isn’t a lot of traipsing about, as the Garden Grill is family style meal.
+As for eats, there isn’t a lot of traipsing about, as the Garden Grill is a family style meal.
 You’ll enjoy Chip ‘n’ Dale’s Harvest Feast, an all-you-care-to-enjoy meal of fresh baked Rolls with Butter, a Garden Salad, and a Trio of Entrees and Sides.

 Ready to book your Advance Dining Reservation yet?
 I am.

 Character Dining with Teenagers: Crystal Palace

 You blinked…and they grew up.
 You could swear that you had little ones just a second ago, and now, there are teenagers standing in their place.